Martyn Lawrence Bullard

-Martyn Lawrence Bullard is an English interior designer, author and television personality based in Los Angeles.
-Martyn has been consistently named as one of the world’s top 100 interior designers by Architectural Digest, featured permanently in Elle Decor’s A-List, and named one of the top 25 designers by "The Hollywood Reporter".
-A popular television personality, Martyn starred in the hit Bravo series Million Dollar Decorators and Channel 4's Hollywood Me in the UK, along with a multitude of design television programs spanning over 65 countries.
+Martyn Lawrence Bullard is an English interior designer based in Los Angeles.

 Early life

 Born in Lewisham, London, Bullard began his career in design while in his teens.
-His father, an actor turned businessman, would accompany his son to the Greenwich Antiques Market in South London, where he rented a stall.
-At 13, Bullard began to buy and sell what he called "oddments," and learned to identify decorator items that were valuable or well-designed.
-By the time he was 16, he had developed a clientele of prominent dealers and collecters, including the head buyer for Ralph Lauren Antiques, who shipped Bullard's pieces to the United States to dress the windows of Lauren's Madison Avenue and Rodeo Drive boutiques.
+At 13, Bullard began to buy and sell what he called "oddments," and learned to identify decorator items that could be considered valuable or well-designed.

 At 17, Bullard decided to pursue a career as an actor, and used his earnings to attend the Lee Strasberg Actors Studio in London's Covent Garden.
 While in school, Bullard continued to buy and sell antiques and raised enough money to move to Los Angeles in 1994.